clearhaus/3DSv2-api-documentation/source/challenge_flow.rst

 .. code-block:: json
    :linenos:
-   :caption: Example CRes, valid for both 2.1.0.
+   :caption: Example CRes, valid for 2.1.0.

    {
       "acsTransID": "87791cee-2514-436c-bed8-a63a87bbdf01",